Veilguard

 Traits

 These mutations give them a better constitution than your average human.
-They also possess the ability to heal wounds and injury much better and tend to be immune to many more minor ailments.
+They also possess the ability to heal wounds and injury much better and tend to be immune to many more minor ailments, unless they have been exposed to high amounts of sulfur.
 They also possess the ability to use magic through the way of sigils that they cast.
 They also have an extended lifespan that can allow them to live between five hundred and six hundred years.

 Weaknesses